A brief history of temporary dictatorships

 The Russian Revolution

-After the overthrown of the Romanovs, Lenin declared a "dictatorship of the proletariat," calling it "a most determined and most ruthless war waged by the new class against a more powerful enemy, the bourgeoisie."
+After the overthrow of the Romanovs, Lenin declared a "dictatorship of the proletariat," calling it "a most determined and most ruthless war waged by the new class against a more powerful enemy, the bourgeoisie."

 But this ruthless war would be temporary: "In the future society, in the communist society, there will be no need for such violence over people," he said.
 "Men will gradually become accustomed to observing the elementary rules of social life."